tmikkonen/sailfish-onda-v820w/README.md

 version --dup
 reboot
 ```
-GUI updates might also be possible from now own as a test upgrade to 3.0.3.8 seemed to work fine.
+GUI updates might also be possible as a test upgrade to 3.0.3.8 worked fine.
 Take this with a grain of salt, though.

 ### Manual fixes to packages
 Some features seem to be broken i.e. missing keyboard layouts, no Untrusted software option in Settings, maybe others.